Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- He's made 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.
+- He's taken 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- Jokic's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Conceding 111.6 points per game, the Suns are the sixth-ranked squad in the NBA on defense.
+- The Suns allow 111.6 points per contest, sixth-ranked in the league.

-- Allowing 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.
+- The Suns are the 11th-ranked squad in the NBA, allowing 42.9 rebounds per game.

-- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.
+- In terms of assists, the Suns have allowed 23.4 per game, third in the league.

-- The Suns give up 11.4 made 3-pointers per game, third-ranked in the NBA.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per contest, third in the league.

 Nikola Jokic vs. the Suns